knaggita/Football-Dataset-Analysis/README.md

 The main goal is to find the weaknesses and strengths of the team and assess the ways of measurement and improvement of the team performance

-We got the most effective events and capitalised on their characteristics in order to achieve the main goal
+We got the most effective events and capitalised on their characteristics in order to achieve the set goal